 We not only offer you, our valued Business Partners candid access to some of the more exceptional IBM services, that have the potential to transform your business and the way you service and support your End Users, but we help you decide on which services are necessary and help you sell them to your clients, all while managing the entire contractual process for you.

 MASS CUSTOMISED SERVICES OPTION FACILITATING ACQUIRED SERVICES

-TSS on Site Support:
+TLS on Site Support:

 - Service packages customised to core business needs

 - Single point of contact for simplified service

 - Pricing incentives based on terms of services